-Even if your role doesn’t have a clear revenue impact, identify the mutual win.
-It exists or you wouldn’t be excited about your job, but it might need clarifying.
-We all want to feel like a valued member on a winning team with an inspired mission.
-So translate as much of your work as possible into explicit value: revenue gain, risk avoidance, cost reduction.
+Even if your role doesn’t affect the company’s revenue directly, there’s a mutual win in there somewhere.
+It exists, or you wouldn’t be there — but it might need clarifying.
+So translate as much of your work as possible into explicit value: risk avoidance, cost reduction, brand value.

-Any time you feel yourself or your potential manager slipping into a defensive mindset, say something in the negotiation about how exciting it will be to collaborate and make a greater impact on the company together, so you’re both staying in the “what’s-possible-together” mindset.
+And if you start to feel yourself or your manager slipping into a defensive mindset, bring it back to what matters.
+For example, you could say something in the negotiation about how exciting it will be to collaborate in new ways and make a greater impact on the company together.

 The research also shows that women are still at higher risk of being penalized for negotiating, but that taking a communal approach helps reduce that risk.
-So if you’re asking for a salary increase in your current job, your secret word is “we”.
+(Major “ugh” vibes, but you gotta do what you gotta do.)

 Science.
 It’s got your back.

-Before making any decision, clear away the myths, so you can find the science.
+These techniques are all grounded in science, But before making any decision, clear away the myths, so you can find the science for yourself, too.
 Get clear on the science on commuting (spoiler, the big house far away isn’t worth it), the reputation of the company culture you’re considering, and when money does (and, more importantly, doesn’t) correlate to our happiness.

 May you do your best work, on terms that work for your full life, and pay you well.
 You got this.